etn-ccis/blui-react-component-library/docs/DropdownToolbar.md

 # Dropdown Toolbar
 The `<DropdownToolbar>` component is used to display a toolbar with a dropdown menu for a subtitle.
-A custom menu can be provided using the `customMenu` prop.
+The Menu can be populated via the `menuGroups` prop, or can be entirely customized by supplying your own `<Menu>` via the `menu` prop.

 <div style="width: 100%; text-align: center">
     <img width="100%" style="max-width: 600px" alt="Dropdown Toolbar" src="./images/dropdownToolbar.png">